Frances Xavier Cabrini: Veneration

 In 1921, Peter Smith was born in Columbus Hospital in New York.
-He was blinded when a nurse accidentally administered a 50% silver nitrate solution into his eyes.
+He was blinded when a nurse accidentally administered what could have been a supposed 50% silver nitrate solution into his eyes.
 The doctors said that Smith's corneas were destroyed and that he was permanently blind.
 The mother superior of the hospital later touched a relic of Cabrini to his eyes and pinned a medal of Cabrini to his gown.
 The nurse who gave Smith the eyedrops prayed for the intercession of Cabrini to help him.
 When the doctors examined Smith 72 hours later, his eyes were normal.
 Smith then survived a severe bout of pneumonia.
 The Vatican cited this case as a miracle in 1938.
+However, corneal recovery after being exposed to a solution with a very high silver nitrate concentration has been reported on different occasions in non-religious contexts.

 Sister Delphina Grazioli, an MSC sister, was dying after four surgical procedures in Seattle from 1925 to 1929.
-She saw a vision of Cabrini and then made a miraculous recovery.
+She allegedly saw a vision of Cabrini and then made a miraculous recovery.
 The Vatican accepted this also in 1938 as a miracle from Cabrini.

 In 1933, the MSC exhumed Cabrini's body and divided it as part of her canonization process.
 They sent her head to the MSC motherhouse in Rome for display in its chapel.
 Her heart went to Codogno and her arm bone to the National Shrine of Saint Frances Xavier Cabrini in Chicago.
 The sisters sent the rest of her remains to the St. Frances Xavier Cabrini Shrine in New York City.
 The thousands of letters that she wrote, particularly to her sisters, were also examined during her canonization process.

 Citing the Smith and Grazioli cures, Pope Pius XI beatified Cabrini on 13 November 1938.
 Smith, now a priest, attended the ceremony.
 Pope Pius XII canonised Cabrini on 7 July 1946.
 After Cabrini was canonised, an estimated 120,000 people attended a mass of thanksgiving at Soldier Field in Chicago.

 In 1950, Pius XII named Cabrini as the patron saint of immigrants, recognizing her efforts worldwide to build schools, orphanages and hospitals.
 Pope Francis has stated that Cabrini's charitable works in Argentina inspired him to become a priest.

+Pope Leo XIV links Cabrini with John Baptist Scalabrini in his commendation of these "two great saints [who] distinguished themselves in the pastoral care of migrants.

 In the Roman Martyrology, Cabrini's feast day is 22 December, the anniversary of her death.
 This is the day ordinarily chosen as a saint's feast day.
 Following the reforms in Pope John XXIII's Code of Rubrics in 1960, the United States has celebrated Cabrini's feast day on 13 November, her beatification day.
 This change was made to avoid conflicting with the greater ferias of Advent.